ethannicholas/Frost/docs/overview.md

 Non-Nullability
 ---------------

-By default, Panda types are *non-nullable*.
+By default, Frost types are *non-nullable*.
 If you have a variable defined to contain a `String`:

     def nonnullable:String